 There are a few places where I begin my research.
 I typically start with research phone calls.
 On these calls I ask several questions to find out exactly what my ideal client needs.

 Not sure what to say on these research calls?
-I share this process inside of the free 5-day Gain More Clients challenge.
-Join the challenge at CreatingCoins.com/challenge.
+I share this process inside of my free group, the Get Coaching Clients Community.
+Join the community at LaTishaStyles.com/community.

 I also like to search on a website called Quora.
 I also use Facebook groups.
 Sometimes I’ll go to Linkedin, but my main research method is going into a Facebook group, typing in the topic and then reading the results to see what people have been asking about that topic.
 For example, I created this blog post after researching the word “webinar” in one of my favorite entrepreneur groups.
 I found out that people were saying, “Hey, my webinar didn’t make any sales, so how can I actually make sales?”
 That’s why I created “how to create a sales generating webinar.”